 So, here we go—my votes for the financial decisions that matter most, especially in the early years of adulthood.

 How you pay for college.
-There are two overwhelming truths when it comes to paying for college.
+There are two overwhelming assumptions when it comes to paying for college.
 First, many people assume there’s no way to avoid borrowing.
-And second, borrowing to pay for college sends young people into the world with a crazy-heavy ball & chain bolted to their ankles, prompting them to delay marriage, put off home ownership, and ironically enough, work in fields other then the one they studied so they can afford to pay for the loans that helped them study the field they can’t afford to work in.
+And second, borrowing to pay for college sends young people into the world with a crazy-heavy ball & chain bolted to their ankles, prompting them to delay marriage, put off home ownership, and ironically enough, work in fields other than the one they studied so they can afford to pay for the loans that helped them study the field they can’t afford to work in.

 You know the options.
 State college instead of a private school.
 Community college only, or community college and then transfer.
 Take a year off after high school to work full-time to earn money for college.
 Work part-time while in college.